awsdocs/aws-encryption-sdk-docs/doc_source/c-examples.md

 aws_hash_table_put(my_enc_ctx, enc_ctx_key1, (void *)enc_ctx_value1, &was_created)
 aws_hash_table_put(my_enc_ctx, enc_ctx_key2, (void *)enc_ctx_value2, &was_created)
 ```
 Get a mutable pointer to the encryption context in the session\.
 Then, use the `aws_cryptosdk_enc_ctx_clone` function to copy the encryption context into the session\.
-We keep the copy in `my_enc_ctx` so we can validate the value after decrypting the data\.
+Keep the copy in `my_enc_ctx` so you can validate the value after decrypting the data\.
 The encryption context is part of the session, not a parameter passed to the session process function\.
 This guarantees that the same encryption context is used for every segment of a message, even if the session process function is called multiple times to encrypt the entire message\.

 ```